notBell/LessonPlan2024/README.md

-# Lesson Plan Template
+# Python Lesson
-This file serves as the primary lesson plan document for the repository.
+Here is a test of the system at CSTA 2024 in Vegas.
+Good times.

 ## Template Description
 [Click here for more information about what this template repository contains.](TemplateDescription.md)